 Richard Koralek has been seeing a small critter outside his house since the middle of last winter in a neighborhood on the Belfast waterfront.

-Last week, we asked you to help us identify the all-white animal shown in a photo shared with us by Koralek, who named it “Fluffy.”
+In May, we asked you to help us identify the all-white animal shown in a photo shared with us by Koralek, who named it “Fluffy.”

 He theorized that perhaps Fluffy was living in a neighbor’s rock wall, under a nearby house or maybe in the hollow trunk of a tree.